Aceinna/docs_openrtk/setup-OpenRTK.rst

 2. Connect the micro USB port on the OpenRTK330 EVB to a PC via a USB cable, four serial ports will be established on your PC, and the EVB is also powered up by this USB connection.
 Alternatively, the EVB can be powered up directly by a 9-12v DC adapter/generator.
 In this case, the USB connection is just a data link.
 The red LED by the micro-USB is always on if powered up.

-3. Install the OpenRTK330 module firmware from App center of `Aceinna's developer website <https://developers.aceinna.com/code/apps>`_, as shown by
+3. Install the OpenRTK330 module firmware from `App center <https://developers.aceinna.com/code/apps>`_ on Aceinna's developer website, as shown by

     .. figure:: media/download_openrtk330_firmware.png
         :width: 6.5in